MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementComanagedDeviceSecurityBaselineStateSettingState.md

   - `[WindowsInformationProtectionAppLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionAppLearningSummary
   - `[WindowsInformationProtectionNetworkLearningSummaryId <String>]`: The unique identifier of windowsInformationProtectionNetworkLearningSummary
   - `[WindowsMalwareInformationId <String>]`: The unique identifier of windowsMalwareInformation
+  - `[WindowsQualityUpdateProfileAssignmentId <String>]`: The unique identifier of windowsQualityUpdateProfileAssignment
+  - `[WindowsQualityUpdateProfileId <String>]`: The unique identifier of windowsQualityUpdateProfile

-SOURCEPOLICIES <IMicrosoftGraphSettingSource\[]>: The policies that contribute to this setting instance
+`SOURCEPOLICIES <IMicrosoftGraphSettingSource[]>`: The policies that contribute to this setting instance
   - `[DisplayName <String>]`: Not yet documented
   - `[Id <String>]`: Not yet documented
   - `[SourceType <String>]`: settingSourceType